sukujgrg/kubernetes-do-ansible/README.md

 I find it useful when you don't have a good local machine and internet around where you can spin up few vagrant boxes.
 This ansible playbook will [create](#deploy) two Droplets and deploy a kubernetes cluster on it.
-The creation of two droplets will incur [charges](https://www.digitalocean.com/pricing/).
+The creation of droplets will incur [charges](https://www.digitalocean.com/pricing/).
 So when you don't need it [destroy](#destroy-droplets-and-thus-kubernetes-cluster) it.

 ### Environment Prep